qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

-Utilize an auth config's ID (a hash-like 7-character string, e.g. ``j2r5tvq``), generated during initial storage to the auth database, to abstractly represent the config as a parameter in data source URIs and in application and plugin settings, thereby allowing auth configs to be securely stored in plain text application components, e.g. project and settings files, without disclosure of credentials.
+Utilize an auth config's ID (a hash-like 7-character string, e.g. ``j2r5tvq``), generated during initial storage to the auth database, to abstractly represent the config as a parameter in data source URIs and in application and plugin settings; thereby allowing auth configs to be securely stored in plain text application components, e.g. project and settings files, without disclosure of credentials.

-Add a variety of common authentication providers, e.g. HTTP Basic, SSL/PKI, etc.; and, integrate resource access routines with calls to the auth manager, which marshals an appropriate call to the provider linked to any auth config ID assigned to the resource.
+Add a variety of common authentication methods *as plugins*, e.g. HTTP Basic, SSL/PKI, etc., and integrate resource access routines with calls to the auth manager, which marshals an appropriate call to the method plugin associated to any auth config ID assigned to the resource.

-For example, if a WMS data source URI string contains ``authid=j2r5tvq`` and such an auth config's provider type was related to HTTP[S] connections, then calls to the manager might update the connection's ``QNetworkRequest`` and maybe handle parts of ``QNetworkReply`` (e.g. override expected SSL errors), as necessary.
-The details on how or why the provider handles the update to network objects are abstracted, with regards to the integrated routine creating the network connection.
+For example, if a WMS data source URI string contains ``authcfg=j2r5tvq`` and such an auth config's method type was related to HTTP[S] connections, then calls to the manager might update the connection's ``QNetworkRequest`` as necessary.
+The details on how or why the method handles the update to network objects are abstracted, with regards to the integrated routine creating the network connection.
 Such a routine merely calls the manager when any updates to network objects *might* need to happen.